pennimerger/stage1/README.md

 ## Features

-- **Numerical properties :** GET operation to obtain mathematical properties of any number supplied as a param in the request header.
+- **Numerical properties :** GET operation to obtain mathematical properties of any number supplied as a param in the request url.

 ## Setup Instructions